zach348/KB2/DOM_PROFILING_IMPLEMENTATION_PLAN.md

 **Status**: 🟢 Completed

-**Goal**: Establish the necessary data structures and configuration parameters without introducing any functional changes.
+**Goal**: Establish the necessary data structures and configuration parameters.

 **Progress Notes**:
-- Started: 6/23/2025, 3:19 PM
-- Completed: 6/23/2025, 3:23 PM
-- Added `DOMPerformanceProfile` struct with `PerformanceDataPoint` sub-struct (fixed Codable issue)
+- Added `DOMPerformanceProfile` struct.
-- Added `domPerformanceProfiles` dictionary to ADM
+- Added `domPerformanceProfiles` dictionary to ADM.
-- Initialized profiles for all DOM types in init
-- Added configuration parameters: `enableDomSpecificProfiling` (false) and `domAdaptationJitterFactor` (0.05)
+- Added `enableDomSpecificProfiling` and `domAdaptationJitterFactor` to config.
-- Build successful with no functional changes
+- **REVISED**: Increased the data buffer size to support a long-term skill profile.

 **Steps**:
 1.  **Create `DOMPerformanceProfile` Struct**:
-    -   In `AdaptiveDifficultyManager.swift`, define the `DOMPerformanceProfile` struct as planned.
+    -   Define the struct with a `performanceByValue` array.
+    -   **Crucially, set the buffer size to 200 entries** to ensure a long-term history is maintained.
     ```swift
     struct DOMPerformanceProfile: Codable {
-        let domType: DOMTargetType
+        // ...
-        var performanceByValue: [(value: CGFloat, performance: CGFloat)] = []
+        var performanceByValue: [PerformanceDataPoint] = []

-        mutating func recordPerformance(domValue: CGFloat, performance: CGFloat) {
+        mutating func recordPerformance(...) {
-            performanceByValue.append((domValue, performance))
-            // Simple buffer for now, can be made more sophisticated later
+            performanceByValue.append(...)
-            if performanceByValue.count > 20 {
+            if performanceByValue.count > 200 { // Increased to 200
                 performanceByValue.removeFirst()
             }
         }
     }
     ```
 2.  **Integrate into `AdaptiveDifficultyManager`**:
-    -   Add the new property: `private var domPerformanceProfiles: [DOMTargetType: DOMPerformanceProfile] = [:]`.
+    -   Add `private var domPerformanceProfiles: [DOMTargetType: DOMPerformanceProfile] = [:]`.
-    -   In the `init` method, initialize this dictionary, creating a profile for each `DOMTargetType`.
-3.  **Add Configuration Parameters**:
-    -   In `GameConfiguration.swift`, add the following new parameters:
-        -   `enableDomSpecificProfiling: Bool = false` (The master feature flag).
-        -   `domAdaptationJitterFactor: CGFloat = 0.05` (Controls the magnitude of the random perturbation).

-**Build & Test**:
--   Ensure the project builds successfully.
-No functional tests are needed yet, as no logic has changed.
+    -   Initialize profiles for all DOM types in `init`.

 **Commit Point**:
 -   **Message**: `feat(ADM): Add data structures and config for DOM profiling`
--   **Description**: Introduces the foundational structs and configuration settings for the upcoming DOM-specific performance profiling feature.
-No functional changes.
+-   **Description**: Introduces foundational structs and config for DOM profiling, including a 200-entry buffer for long-term performance history.

 ---

 ### Phase 2: Passive Data Collection

 **Status**: 🟢 Completed

-**Goal**: Start collecting the necessary data for profiling without affecting the current adaptation logic.
+**Goal**: Start collecting performance data for each DOM parameter without affecting adaptation logic.

 **Progress Notes**:
-- Started: 6/23/2025, 3:36 PM
+- Implemented data collection in `recordIdentificationPerformance`.
+- Verified with logging that profiles are populated.

 **Steps**:
 1.  **Update `recordIdentificationPerformance`**:
-    -   In `AdaptiveDifficultyManager.swift`, inside `recordIdentificationPerformance`, after the `overallPerformanceScore` is calculated, add a new block of code.
-    -   This block will iterate through all `DOMTargetType` cases.
-For each `domType`, it will:
-        -   Get the current absolute value of the DOM target (e.g., `currentMeanBallSpeed`).
+    -   After calculating `overallPerformanceScore`, iterate through all DOM types and call `recordPerformance` on the corresponding profile, storing the DOM's current absolute value and the player's performance.
-        -   Call `domPerformanceProfiles[domType]?.recordPerformance(domValue: ..., performance: overallPerformanceScore)`.
-2.  **Add Logging**:
-    -   Add temporary `print` or `DataLogger` statements to verify that the `performanceByValue` arrays are being populated correctly each round.

-**Build & Test**:
--   Build the project and run a session.
--   Verify through logs that the `domPerformanceProfiles` dictionary is being populated with data each round.
--   Confirm that the game's difficulty adaptation behaves exactly as it did before (as the core logic is untouched).

 **Commit Point**:
 -   **Message**: `feat(ADM): Implement passive data collection for DOM performance profiling`
 -   **Description**: The ADM now collects performance data for each DOM parameter in the background.
-The core adaptation logic remains unchanged.
+Core adaptation logic is unchanged.

 ---